peterstansfeld/palavo/README.md

 ### PIO-Assisted Logic Analyser with VGA Output.

 Palavo captures the logic levels of its Raspberry Pi RP2xxx microcontoller's GPIO pins and displays them on a VGA monitor.
-It allows the user, via a simple graphical interface to specify which GPIO pins to capture, which GPIO pin to use as a trigger, and what type of trigger to use.
-The user interface is controlled using a serial terminal (on a PC), a keyboard to serial terminal adapter using a Raspberry Pi Pico 2, and/or an [Argon] infra-red remote control.
+It allows the user, via a simple graphical interface, to specify which GPIO pins to capture, what frequency to use to capture, which GPIO pin to use as a trigger, and what type of trigger to use.
+The user interface is controlled using a serial terminal (on a PC), a keyboard to serial terminal adapter using a Raspberry Pi Pico 2, and/or an [Argon](todo) infra-red remote control.

 PIO is Raspberry Pi's Programmable Input Output feature found on their RP2xxx microcontrollers.

-The *Assisted* in PIO-Assisted doesn't really do PIO justice, as without it Palavo would not be possible.
+The *Assisted* in PIO-Assisted doesn't really do PIO justice as without it Palavo would not be possible.

-The VGA output uses a resolution of 640 x 480 with 6-bit colour, and uses CSYNC instead of HSYNC and VSYNC to save a GPIO pin.
-Not all monitors support CSYNC, but many do.
-6-bit colour (2 red, 2 green, 2 blue) is used because when converting the VGA output to DVI, using the HSTX peripheral on a Raspberry Pi Pico 2, the colours remain the same.
+The VGA output uses a resolution of 640 x 480 with 6-bit colour (2 red, 2 green, 2 blue), and uses CSYNC instead of HSYNC and VSYNC to save a GPIO pin.
+Not all VGA monitors support CSYNC, but many do.
+6-bit colour is used because when converting the VGA output to DVI, using the HSTX peripheral on the RP2350A on a Raspberry Pi Pico 2, the colours remain the same.*

 This project was inspired by, and uses code from, Raspberry Pi's [Logic Analyser example in the SDK.](https://github.com/raspberrypi/pico-examples/tree/master/pio/logic_analyser) as well as Hunter Adams' [PIO-Based VGA Graphics Driver for RP2040](https://github.com/vha3/Hunter-Adams-RP2040-Demos/blob/master/VGA_Graphics/README.md).